Shannon N Millard

 Background

 First-year PhD student in the Precision Medicine Doctoral Training Program (DTP) at the University of Edinburgh, with co-supervision at the University of Glasgow.
-My project specialises in computational cognitive neuroscience, multimodal neuroimaging, and machine learning.
-My research interests are primarily in precision psychiatry, with a background in studying neurobiology-driven biomarkers for mental health research.
+My project is centred on building computational approaches to interpret multimodal brain data, integrating EEG, fNIRS, and eye-tracking with machine learning.
+My broader research interests lie in precision neuropsychiatry, with a background in neurobiology-driven biomarkers for mental health research.

 Qualifications